Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Introduction

 \section{Introduction}

-Integrating natural language processing in music has seen expansive applications \citep{doi:10.1080/09298215.2018.1488878}.
-Recently, automatic lyric generation has garnered increasing attention from academic and industrial sectors.
-In particular, the melody-to-lyric generation (M2L) task aims to produce lyrics that harmonize with the song, making the outcome performable and streamlining the music creation process.
-An efficient automated system would considerably decrease music creation and production costs \citep{liu2022chipsong}.
+Natural language processing has become increasingly intertwined with music-related applications \citep{doi:10.1080/09298215.2018.1488878}.
+Among them, automatic lyric generation has drawn growing attention from both research and industry.
+A particularly important task is \emph{melody-to-lyric generation} (M2L), which aims to produce lyrics that can be naturally sung with a given melody.
+A reliable M2L system would substantially reduce the cost and effort involved in songwriting and music production \citep{liu2022chipsong}.